Sweetened beverage: Sugar addiction

-Human research has also been conducted on sugar (in the form of sugar-sweetened beverages) and its effects on the kidneys.
-Sugar consumption has been associated with the rising prevalence of chronic kidney disease in the United States.
-Since 1997, the nation has dramatically increased sugar consumption to nearly half a pound per person per day.
-Much of this increase is driven by high fructose syrup (HFCS) consumption, which now amounts to over 62 lb per person per year, largely in form of sugar-sweetened beverages.
-In addition to dietary sugar being associated with CKD risk factors, data from animal studies do suggest that sugar consumption may independently affect kidney disease risk.
-Studies have been conducted to highlight the severity of sugary sweetened beverage consumption.
-These studies were completed with a variety of test subjects to account for age, sex, diets, lifestyle choices, physical activity, smoking, level of education, and health status.
-The variety in the test subjects created a wide spectrum of results to match any individual.
-Also, the experiments consisted of a variety of consumption frequencies.
-Some studies only consumed one glass of a sugary sweetened beverage a week, while others consumed more than seven glasses of a sugary sweetened beverage a week.

-In a recent study, the notion of sugar addiction has been challenged.
+In a 2017 study, the notion of sugar addiction was challenged.
 The study examined a sample of 1495 human participants to determine if foods mainly containing sugar cause "addiction-like" problems that meet clinical Diagnostic and Statistical Manual of Mental Disorders criteria for substance dependence.
 The researchers also investigated whether potential dependence on sugar relates to body weight and negative affectivity such as mood depression.
 The results revealed that the majority of participants experienced at least one symptom of food dependence for combined high-fat savoury (30%) and high-fat sweet (25%) foods while only a minority experienced such problems for low-fat/savoury (2%) and mainly sugar-containing foods (5%).
 Furthermore, while addictive-like symptoms for high-fat savoury and high-fat sweet foods correlated to overweight conditions, this was not found to be the case for foods mainly containing sugar.
 Consequently, the findings indicated that sugary foods have a minimal role to contributing to food dependence and the increased risk of weight gain.